 In recent years I have been learning about and connecting with my Maori whakapapa - lineage, I have learned more about my Te Ati Awa Tupuna - Ancestors.
 I completed a Ngai Tahutanga and Personal Development course called Aoraki Bound, I have grown in confidence with being Maori.
 Teaching myself to carve Pounamu has been part of this.
 I have always been captivated by this stone and I do feel very fortunate to have opportunity to explore how to shape this special taonga - treasure into beautiful jewelry.

-I take most of inspiration from my cultural heritage as a descendant of Te Ati Awa as well as the cliche of "from Nature", particularly water and rivers.
+I take most of inspiration from my cultural heritage as a descendant of Te Ati Awa as well as from Nature, particularly water and rivers.

-Basing my carving in the shapes of the genuine objects they represent it something I aim for.
+Basing my carving in the shapes of the genuine objects they represent is something I aim for.

 I use as much of my spare time as I can to carve, it is relaxing and rewarding.

 I try to show the beauty and character of the stone.
 I like things that are a bit different to the normal or the traditional yet are still based on these recognisable inspirations.
 I particularly like patterned stone where there are inclusions of other materials that add contrast to the piece.

 My pieces look like stone, beautiful, natural stone.
 I hand sand and polish every piece I make.
 Hand sanding means the edges fold into each other and the curves flow together this gives a hand crafted look and feel.
 I am not, however, a precision carver, my carving has the organic and asymmetrical shape of stone.

 Area of Interest